Tiffany-hub/pythonproject/README.md

 - **View All Users**: View a list of all registered users.

 ## Usage

-- Open the python shell and run `python cli.py`
+To use the Book Recommendations CLI, follow these steps:

+1. Open your terminal or command prompt.

+2. Navigate to the directory where the `cli.py` file is located.

+3. Run the CLI application by executing the following command:

-- You will se various commands:
+4. You will be presented with various commands to interact with the application:
-           - Add user
-           - Add Book
-           - View all users
-           - view all books
-           - add reading history
-           - view reading history

-- To add a new user, use the `add_user` command.
+- `add_user`: Add a new user to the database.
 You'll be prompted to enter the username.

-- To add reading history, use the `add_reading_history` command.
-You can choose to add a new book or select from existing ones.

-- To add a new book, use the `add_book` command.
+- `add_book`: Add a new book to the database.
 You'll be prompted to enter the title, author, and genre of the book.

+- `view_all_users`: View a list of all registered users.

+- `view_all_books`: View a list of all books in the database.

+- `add_reading_history`: Add books to a user's reading history, with options to add new books or select from existing ones.

-- To view reading history and get book recommendations, use the `view_reading_history` command.
+- `view_reading_history`: View a user's reading history and receive book recommendations based on the last read book's genre and author.
 You'll be prompted to enter the username.

-- To view all books, use the `view_all_books` command.

-- To view all users, use the `view_all_users` command.
+5. Follow the prompts and input the required information to perform the desired actions within the application.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.